Published 17:10 IST, January 16th 2020

 Advertisement

-Commodities trers appeared to agree.
+Commodities traders appeared to agree.

 China promised to buy U.S. oil and liquefied natural gas valued at $52.4 billion, but that will be complicated by Beijing’s decision to leave tariffs of up to 25% in place.
-Importers would have to pass that on to customers or pay mselves.
+Importers would have to pass that on to customers or pay themselves.

-At same time, growth in Chinese demand is expected to slow.
+At the same time, growth in Chinese demand is expected to slow.
 U.S. gas exports will face competition from Russian supplies arriving via a new pipeline.

 “With a 25% tariff still in place, U.S. LNG exports to China are going to be a very difficult prospect,” said Gavin Thompson of Wood Mackenzie in a report.